BillyArshad/Lytham_History_PP1/README.md

 * Due to the subject matter, we have discussed the idea of including a small JS game to engage the user ​
 ## **Testing Phase**
 ​
-This is the hardest bit of the readme, when we have completed a page we need to discuss testing.
-​
-Here is a good idea to talk about how and why you have tested with certain tools and validators so here a list of things to talk through
-​
-* Responsiveness - How do you test this, dev tools? checking on multiple devices?
-​
-* Functionality - Each feature needs to be tested before something is complete, talk about the process, click each link check each image, does form validation work, if your using javascript or anything else, does it always behave as the user expects
-​
 * Validators - Here include images from w3c html validator and css jigsaw (jshint for js and pep8 for python) and the results that came from it
 ​